Addiction Treatment

 Alcohol use disorder is not as simple as choosing to drink excessively.
 Multiple risk factors affect whether someone develops alcohol addiction, including genetics, biology, and environmental and social influences.

-The brain’s reward center reinforces naturally pleasurable behavior, such as listening to music, exercising, eating good food, or having sex, by releasing the feel-good chemical dopamine.
+The reward center of the brain reinforces naturally pleasurable behavior, such as listening to music, exercising, eating good food, or having sex, by releasing the feel-good chemical dopamine.

 Is Alcohol Addiction Considered a Disease?